 - Creating Support

-The birth of Dr. H. Claude Hudson in 1887 is celebrated on this date.
-He was an African American dentist, lawyer, and businessman.
+H. Claude Hudson was born on this date in 1887.
+He was an African American dentist, lawyer, and businessman from Marksville Louisiana.

 The son of a Louisiana slave,.
 Hudson dedicated 60 years of his life to civil rights.
 A pioneer of the National Association for the Advancement of Colored People, he was president of the first branch of the NAACP in Shreveport, LA .(1921-23).
 He then moved his family to Los Angeles and within a year he was elected president of the L.A. branch, a term which lasted 10 years.
 Hudson earned the title "Mr. NAACP" from Los Angeles locals who recognized him as the city's most respected Black leader.